haronbh/Book-Exchange-Web-Application-UI/README.md

 - **Books Page**: Similar to Authors Page but focused on books.
 - **Users Page**: List of application users with relevant details.
 - **Account Page**: Allows users to add new books with the option to capture or upload a photo.
+- **Bootstrap Form Design:**
+   - Create a form with fields for book title, author, publication year, description, and an illustration field for uploading photos.
+   - Use a file input for selecting photos from the device library and a button to capture photos using the device camera.
+- **Local Storage Handling:**
+   - Implement a function to save book details, including the uploaded photo, locally using `localStorage` upon form submission.
+   - Ensure the photo is displayed in a preview area within the form for user confirmation.

 ## Technologies Used
 - **Bootstrap**: For responsive design and components.